By continuing to use this website, you agree to the Terms of Service & Privacy Policy

-NORD gratefully acknowledges Rodolfo L. Bracho-Riquelme, MD, General and Colorectal Surgeon, Hospital General de Durango, Mexico, for assistance in the preparation of this report.
+NORD gratefully acknowledges Rodolfo L. Bracho-Riquelme, MD, General and Colorectal Surgeon, formerly affiliated with Hospital General de Durango, Mexico, for assistance in the preparation of this report.

-Since 1950, more than 1,800 cases for study have been reported in English language medical literature.
-This disease occurs worldwide and, although it is recognized more frequently among male adults, has been identified also among women and children.
+Since 1950, more than 1,800 cases for study have been reported in the English language medical literature.
+This disease occurs worldwide and although it is recognized more frequently among male adults, has also been identified in females and children.
 Treatment usually consists of the surgical removal (debridement) of extensive areas of dead tissue (necrosis, necrotic) and the administration of broad-spectrum intravenous antibiotics.
-Surgical reconstruction may follow where necessary.
+Surgical reconstruction may follow when necessary.

 Symptoms include fever, general discomfort (malaise), moderate to severe pain and swelling in the genital and anal areas (perineal) followed by rankness and smell of the affected tissues (fetid suppuration) leading to full blown (fulminating) gangrene.
 Rubbing the affected area yields the distinct sounds (crepitus) of gas in the wound and of tissues moving against one another (palpable crepitus).
 In severe cases, the death of tissue can extend to parts of the thighs, through the abdominal wall and up to the chest wall.

-The mean age of presentation is about 50 years, but the range of patient ages in reported cases is from eight days to 90 years.
-Fournier gangrene is diagnosed more frequently among males.
-It may be that the high male to female ratio in the diagnosis is the result of the lack of recognition of this entity among women by physicians.
+The mean age of diagnosis is about 50 years, but the range of patient ages in reported cases is from eight days to 90 years.
+Fournier gangrene is diagnosed more frequently in males.
+It may be that the high male to female ratio is the result of the lack of recognition of this condition in females.
 It is believed that the male to female proportion may be anywhere from 5:1 to 10:1.

 The diagnosis is basically made on clinical findings.
-Ultrasound evaluation may achieve early differentiation between Fournier gangrene and an acute inflammatory process, such as epididymitis or orchitis.
-Computed tomography may help to determine the portal of entry and extension of the process, but is not indispensable and should not delay surgical treatment.
+Ultrasound evaluation may help differentiate between Fournier gangrene and an acute inflammatory process such as epididymitis or orchitis.
+Computed tomography (CT) may help to determine the portal of entry and extension of the process but is not indispensable and should not delay surgical treatment.

 X-ray studies are useful to confirm the location and extent of gas distribution in the wounds.
 Ultrasonography is useful to detect gases and/or fluids, but patients with severe pain may not be able to tolerate the pressures on the skin required to obtain an acceptable image.
-Computerized tomographic (CT) images are preferred because they resolve smaller amounts of soft tissue gases and fluids.
+CT images are preferred because they resolve smaller amounts of soft tissue gases and fluids.

 Treatment

 It is critical to recognize the disorder and to initiate aggressive resuscitation and administration of broad-spectrum intravenous antibiotics as quickly as possible.
-Such antibiotics must be followed by urgent surgical debridement of all affected dead (necrotic) skin and subcutaneous tissue involved, with repeated removal of wound margins as necessary.
+Such antibiotics must be followed by urgent surgical removal (debridement) of all affected dead (necrotic) skin and subcutaneous tissue involved, with repeated removal of wound margins as necessary.
 If colorectal or urogenital origin is established, source control is imperative, in accordance with each case.
-Patients with severe blood infection (sepsis) are at increased risk for developing blood clots (thrombembolic phenomena) and may require medication to reduce the risk for thrombosis Reconstructive surgery is undertaken, once infection is under control.
+Patients with severe blood infection (sepsis) are at increased risk for developing blood clots and may require medication to reduce the risk for clots.
+Reconstructive surgery is undertaken once infection is under control.

 Colostomy remains controversial as a means of decreasing fecal contamination.
 Foley catheters generally get rid of urine adequately.